Internships in English

 Internship in Editing and Publishing

-Indiana Review seeks 3-4 interns for the Summer 2015 semester and the Fall 2015 semester.
-During this time we will be in production for our Winter 2015 issue, running three of our annual Literary Prize contests, promoting the 2016 Blue Light Reading Series, and participating in small conferences and events.
+Indiana Review seeks 3 interns for the spring semester.
+During this time we will be in production for our Winter 2016 issue, running three of our annual Literary Prize contests, promoting the 2016 Blue Light Reading Series, and participating in small conferences and events.

 The IR staff is very much a team and interns should expect to work closely with the Editor-in-Chief and Associate Editors as well as other interns and senior staff.
 You should expect to collaborate on daily duties and projects both within and beyond your specific job position.